 - Mix 1/4 teaspoon salt and 1/4 teaspoon baking soda in 8 ounces of warm water.

-- Use a bulb syringe to squirt water into the nose.
+- Fill a bulb syringe with the water.

-- Learning over the bathroom sink, hold one nostril closed by applying light finger pressure while squirting the salt mixture into the other nostril.
+- Learn over the bathroom sink, hold one nostril closed with your finger and squirt the mixture into the other side.
 Let it drain and gently blow your nose.

 - Repeat 2-3 times in each nostril.

-- Fill the Neti Pot with the provided solution packets or a homemade saline solution (see recipe above).
+- Fill the pot with the solution packets or the homemade saline solution above.

-- Leaning over the bathroom sink, tilt your head to one side and pour the solution directly into one nostril with the Neti Pot.
+- Lean over the bathroom sink, tilt your head to one side, and pour the water straight into one nostril.

-- The solution will go into your nasal cavity and run out the other nostril and the back of your throat.
+- The solution will go into your nasal cavity and run out the other side of your nose and the back of your throat.

-- Spit out the drainage, and gently blow your nose to clear your nasal passages.
+- Spit out the drainage, and gently blow to clear the passages.

-According to the CDC, if you are irrigating, flushing, or rinsing your sinuses, use distilled, sterile or previously boiled water to make up the irrigation solution.
-It’s also important to rinse the irrigation device after each use and leave open to air dry.
+Use distilled, sterile, or previously boiled water to make up the irrigation solution.
+Rinse the pot or other device after each use and leave it open to air dry.

-The company that manufactures the Neti Pot has also introduced a nasal rinse that is dispensed by a squeeze bottle.
+One company that makes neti pots also offers a nasal rinse in a squeeze bottle.

-- Cough syrup: Try an over-the-counter cough syrup to calm a cough with flu.
-You can select from a cough suppressant, expectorant (guaifenesin), or topical medicine (a menthol rub for the chest).
-If you have asthma or other lung disease, avoid suppressing your cough.
-Talk to your doctor to see what might be helpful in your situation.
-Over-the-counter cough and cold medicines should not be given to children under age 4.
+Cough syrup: Try an over-the-counter product to calm your hack.
+You can select from a suppressant to calm it, an expectorant (guaifenesin) to help you cough up gunk, or a medicine you put on your skin, like a menthol rub for your chest.
+If you have asthma or other lung disease, don’t use a suppressant.
+Ask your doctor what you should pick.
+Don’t give over-the-counter cough and cold medicines to children under 4.

-- Cough drops: Keep sugar-free cough drops or hard candy nearby to calm a tickle in your throat.
-In addition, a teaspoon of honey might also help calm an irritated throat.
+Cough drops: Keep sugar-free cough drops or hard candy nearby to calm a tickle in your throat.
+A teaspoon of honey might also help.